Dwight Hall Commons

 Community Foundation for Greater New Haven

 The Community Foundation website is an excellent source of knowledge regarding our Greater New Haven region.
-I recommend exploring their site, but want you to review a few specific reports and publications:
+I recommend exploring their site.

 CT DataHaven

 There is a great deal of information to explore on the CT DataHaven site.
-Rather than getting lost in each part of the site, I’d recommend you explore what kind of data and reports are available here for you to utilize in your own work throughout the year and understand how to refer students, community members, etc. to this site for data.
+Rather than getting lost in each part of the site, I’d recommend you explore what kind of data and reports are available here for you to utilize.

 CT Voices for Children